rpriven/tmux-recon/README.md

 # tmux-recon

 ## Customized Tmux Configuration
 This script installs my customized Tmux configuration, featuring OhMyTmux, arsenal, and custom aliases designed for automated network and machine scanning.
-This setup is optimized for Capture The Flag (CTF) competitions and practice scenarios, rather than real-world penetration testing.
+This setup is optimized for Capture The Flag (CTF) and practice scenarios, rather than real-world penetration testing.

 ### Features:
 - OhMyTmux Integration: Enhances TMux with a sleek and powerful configuration.